 In August 1780 he commissioned the brand new Zebra 16, serving in the Downs during the following year and assisting the Juno 32, Captain James Montagu, in the capture of the privateer Revanche 18 off Beachy Head on 10 February before seeing employment with the Channel Fleet during the June-November campaign.
 The Zebra sailed for the Leeward Islands in the following February and witnessed the Battle of the Saintes on 12 April 1782.

 Bourchier was posted captain on 23 April and given command of the badly damaged Hector 74 which had been captured in the battle.
 With a sick and vastly undermanned crew he was sent home with Rear-Admiral Thomas Graves’ convoy, but on 22 August the Hector became detached from her consorts.
 Nearly two weeks later the French frigates Aigle 40 and Gloire 32 attacked her, and the Hector sustained their close range fire for nearly four hours and fought off a boarding attempt from the former before eventually the enemy sailed away.
 Bourchier was gravely wounded in the action that saw nine men killed and an additional thirty-two wounded, and his armed officers, led by the first lieutenant, Henry Inman, had to force the men to remain at the pumps with such conviction that several died of their exertions.
 Eventually the surviving crew of two hundred were crowded onto a privateer, the snow Hawke from Dartmouth, and taken to St. John’s whilst the abandoned Hector sank on the Newfoundland Banks on 3 October.
-In the meantime Graves’ convoy had run into a hurricane with devastating consequences on 16 September.
+In the meantime Graves’ convoy had run into the Central Atlantic Hurricane with devastating consequences on 16 September.
 At a court-martial presided over by Vice-Admiral John Evans aboard the Warspite at Portsmouth on 15 February 1783 Bourchier was acquitted for the loss of the Hector, his conduct and that of the crew being deemed ‘highly commendable, gallant, and worthy of example’.

 He did not see any further active service, and having been pensioned in 1790 he became the captain of Greenwich Hospital in 1801.
 He was subsequently the lieutenant-governor from 1805 until his death on 30 December 1808.